Research Experiences for Undergraduates (REU)

 Stipends, lodging, and travel expenses

-- You are lodged in shared student housing at no direct expense to you.
+- You will live in the new UWB dorms and use the dining hall at no direct expense to you.
 Your roommates will be participants in the Physics REU at UWB and other summer science programs.

 - Up to $600 per student is available to assist with travel expenses to get to UWB at the beginning of the program and to return to your home or school after the end of the program.